pdnataraj/Getting-to-Blinky/README.md

 ## Acknowledgments

-* Thank you Contextual Electronics for helping me take the first step towards PCB design
+* Thank you Contextual Electronics for helping me take the first step towards PCB design.